Climate and Average Weather Year Round in Nassau Bahamas

 The windier part of the year lasts for 6.3 months, from October 13 to April 24, with average wind speeds of more than 12.3 miles per hour.
 The windiest month of the year in Nassau is November, with an average hourly wind speed of 14.2 miles per hour.

 The calmer time of year lasts for 5.7 months, from April 24 to October 13.
 The calmest month of the year in Nassau is August, with an average hourly wind speed of 10.5 miles per hour.

 The predominant average hourly wind direction in Nassau is from the east throughout the year.

 Wind Direction in Nassau

 Nassau is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 3.6 months, from June 26 to October 13, with an average temperature above 83°F. The day of the year with the warmest water is August 17, with an average temperature of 85°F.
+The time of year with warmer water lasts for 3.6 months, from June 26 to October 13, with an average temperature above 83°F. The month of the year in Nassau with the warmest water is August, with an average temperature of 85°F.

-The time of year with cooler water lasts for 4.0 months, from December 20 to April 20, with an average temperature below 77°F. The day of the year with the coolest water is February 7, with an average temperature of 75°F.
+The time of year with cooler water lasts for 4.0 months, from December 21 to April 19, with an average temperature below 77°F. The month of the year in Nassau with the coolest water is February, with an average temperature of 75°F.

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.